bartoszkopinski/xmpp4r-hipchat/README.md

-# Xmpp4r::Hipchat
+# XMPP4R-Hipchat

-TODO: Write a gem description
+This is a HipChat / Slack XMPP adapter using XMPP4R lib.

 ## Installation